nog642/himag-release/README.md

 `dist(a, b)/max_dist` as the edge weight, as explained in our paper.
 The graph is available in `./datsets/sim2/graph/`.

 See also the licenses at `./datasets/marketing/LICENSE` and `./datasets/topic_model/LICENSE`.

 Gene DIVER 3.0
 ==============

-TODO: add stuff

-Gene DIVER 3.0 blah blah \[TODO: Add Java version\]
+Gene DIVER 3.0 is extended from Gene DIVER 2.0.
+Both are written in Java.

+Gene DIVER 3.0 is located in `./GeneDIVER3.0`, where both the source code and compiled JAR are available.

+There is also a convenience script `./GeneDIVER3.0/genediver64.sh` to start it on UNIX if `jdk1.7.0_79` is located in `$HOME`.

 See also the license at `./GeneDIVER3.0/LICENSE`.